stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 singularly loud voice, at the same time burning some substance so pungent that its fumes escaped over the entire house.
-The formula was so plainly audible in the hall outside the locked door that Mrs. Ward could not help memorising it as she waited and listened anxiously, and later on she was able to write it down at Dr. Willett&rsquo;s request.
+The formula was so plainly audible in the hall outside the locked door that Mrs. Ward could not help memorising it as she waited and listened anxiously, and later on she was able to write it down at Dr. Willett's request.
 It ran as follows, and experts have told Dr.
-Willett that its very close analogue can be found in the mystic writings of &ldquo;Eliphas Levi&rdquo;, that cryptic soul who crept through a crack in the forbidden door and glimpsed the frightful vistas of the void beyond:
+Willett that its very close analogue can be found in the mystic writings of  "Eliphas Levi ", that cryptic soul who crept through a crack in the forbidden door and glimpsed the frightful vistas of the void beyond:

-    &ldquo;Per Adonai Eloim, Adonai Jehova,
+     "Per Adonai Eloim, Adonai Jehova,
 Adonai Sabaoth, Metraton On Agla Mathon,
 verbum pythonicum, mysterium salamandrae,
 conventus sylvorum, antra gnomorum,
 daemonia Coeli Gad, Almousin, Gibor, Jehosua,
-Evam, Zariatnatmik, veni, veni, veni.&rdquo;
+Evam, Zariatnatmik, veni, veni, veni. "

   This had been going on for two hours without change or intermission when over all the neighbourhood a pandaemoniac howling of dogs set in.
 The extent of this howling can be judged